tc39/proposal-module-expressions/README.md

 };

 let worker = new Worker({type: "module"});
-worker.addModule(workerBlock);
+worker.addModule(workerModule);
 worker.onmessage = ({data}) => alert(data);
 worker.postMessage(module { export default function() { return "hello!" } });
 ```

-Maybe it would be possible to store a module block in IndexedDB as well, but this is more debatable, as persistent code could be a security risk.
+Maybe it would be possible to store a Module object in IndexedDB as well, but this is more debatable, as persistent code could be a security risk.

 ## Integration with CSP